2014 - Fall - Water is still an Issue

 This area is surrounded by forests in the mountains and farm land in the valleys.
-The Fire Danger level is currently Extreme.
+The Fire Danger level has been reduced to none.
 This year, as predicted, the "extreme" level was reached mid-July due to the high temps (90+), lack of moisture, and multiple fires in the region.
-Usually, the end of July or early August is when thunderstorms will rage through the area, sparking off local fires, hopefully not this year.
+Usually, the end of July or early August is when thunderstorms will rage through the area, sparking off local fires.

-Farming & Ranching people have been notified that their allocation of water from the vast canal system has been vastly reduced if not ended.
+Farming & Ranching people had been notified that their allocation of water from the vast canal system has been vastly reduced if not ended in May.
 Long time residents have never seen it this bad before.
 The Goose lake & Drew's have dried up in previous years, but most of the higher elevation lakes, ponds, etc. have not.
 Some folks reminded me that Goose lake went dry in late summer 2013 and did not refill after the 2013-2014 winter.
 Also, some very old wells, 60+ years, went dry in late June & early July 2014.